Campusoft/knowledge_base/architecture/authentication.md

 -	iss 	Issuer 	Identifica el proveedor de identidad que emitió el JWT.
 (The claim identifies the principal that issued the JWT.)
 (Mandatory)
 -	sub 	Subject 	Identifica el objeto o usuario en nombre del cual fue emitido el JWT (Mandatory)
 -	aud 	Audience 	Identifica la audiencia o receptores para lo que el JWT fue emitido.
 Cada servicio que recibe un JWT para su validación tiene que controlar la audiencia a la que el JWT está destinado.
 Si el proveedor del servicio no se encuentra presente en el campo aud, entonces el JWT tiene que ser rechazado

+The audience (aud), which represents the particular application which the token has been  issued for.
+It is very important to check this claim.
+As an app receives this token, the middleware used for validating it will compare what was configured to be the app identifier (in the case  of sign-in and ID tokens, that will correspond to the client ID of the app) with the audience claim.
+If there is a mismatch, that means that someone stole a token from somewhere else, and they're trying to trick the app into accepting it

 -	exp 	Expiration time 	Identifica la marca temporal luego de la cual el JWT no tiene que ser aceptado.
 (Mandatory)
 -	nbf 	Not before 	Identifica la marca temporal en que el JWT comienza a ser válido.
 EL JWT no tiene que ser aceptado si el token es utilizando antes de este tiempo.
 -	iat 	Issued at 	Identifica la marca temporal en qué el JWT fue emitido.